webaxones/core/README.md

 wp-content\plugins\my-example-plugin\
 ```

+The example below integrates all the declarations in 1 single plugin for simplification but:
-Using a library allows you to make as many plugins as you want for your declarations.
+using a library allows you to make as many plugins as you want for your declarations.

 ## 2- Add library